attilaolah/intperm.py/README.md

 ## Usage

-Create a new permutation instance, `Permutation()`, by passing in two parameters.
+Create a new `Permutation` instance by passing in two parameters:

-The first parameter is the seed, which can be any random value.
+* The first parameter is the seed, which can be any random value.
-The next paramer is a triplet of integers used by the XORShift to expand the seed.
+* The next paramer is a triplet of integers used by the XORShift to expand the seed.
 Valid values are listed in [George Marsaglia's paper][2], on *page 3*.

 ```python
 >>> perm = permutation.Permutation(42, (13, 7, 17))